-from IPERS.
+You cannot enter into reemployment or independent contracting agreements, either written or verbal, before you have received at least one benefit payment from IPERS.
 You may accept temporary employment after your first month of entitlement in your previous position.
 However, reemployment in your previous position can't be used as a means of evading the bona fide retirement rules.

-If IPERS learns you were hired as a temporary employee during the bona fide retirement period, and then, for whatever reason, your employer treats you as a covered employee immediately following the bona fide retirement period, IPERS will perform an audit.
-If IPERS learns your employer did not make reasonable efforts to fill the vacancy you left when you retired with a new permanent employee, IPERS will revoke your benefits.
+If IPERS learns you were hired as a temporary employee during the bona fide retirement period, and then, for whatever reason, your employer treats you as a covered employee immediately following the bona fide retirement period, IPERS will audit the employment.
+If IPERS learns your employer did not make reasonable efforts to fill the vacancy you left when you retired with a new permanent employee, IPERS will revoke your benefits and you will have to repay all benefits you received from IPERS.